ffrouin/laurux/README.md

 # Laurux debian package builder

+Laurux is an application designed for french companies or professional individuals that need an application to manage their business : commercial, billing, french accounting, point of sale.

+Any information about laurux (french technology) : [Laurux Website](http://www.laurux.fr)

-you can use this data to build a laurux package for your debian system that will allow you to enable multiuser usage of the laurux application.
+You can use this data to build a laurux package for your debian system.
+This package will allow you to enable multiuser usage of the laurux application originaly designed for a single user usage.

 ## Download this repository